 Christian Woman's Board of Missions (CWBM), Kentucky(start date: - end date: )

 Jacob Kenoly was the Disciples' second Negro foreign missionary sent to Liberia, Africa.
-The first had been a former slave named Alexander Cross who was from Kentucky [source: The Life and Work of Jacob Kenoly by C. C. Smith, pp. 28-30].
-Alexander Cross went to Monrovia in January of 1854, and died about a month after his arrival.
-When Jacob Kenoly arrived in Liberia 51 years later, he was told about Alexander Cross and he made it a point to talk with individuals in Monrovia who had known Alexander Cross.
-Jacob Kenoly was a minister and a school teacher in Liberia, and one of his students was James Isaiah Rundles, Sr. This was not the name Rundles was given at birth, but it was the name he was given when he started attending school.
+The first had been a former slave, Alexander Cross, who was from Kentucky [source: The Life and Work of Jacob Kenoly by C. C. Smith, pp. 28-30].
+Alexander Cross went to Monrovia in January of 1854 and died about a month after his arrival.
+When Jacob Kenoly arrived in Liberia 51 years later, he was told about Alexander Cross, and he made it a point to talk with individuals in Monrovia who had known Alexander Cross.
+Jacob Kenoly was a minister and a school teacher in Liberia.
+One of his students was James Isaiah Rundles, Sr. Rundles was not given the name 'Rundles' at birth; it was the name he was given when he started attending school.
 James Rundles may have been an orphan; when he sailed to the United States, on the passenger list he gave his father's name as George Washington Rundles [source: FamilySearch, Passenger List].
 James I. Rundles, Sr. was an outstanding student, and Jacob Kenoly selected him to become the first Liberian student to go to the United States to study.
-Funding was solicited, and James I. Rundles, Sr. arrived at the Southern Christian Institute in Edwards, MS on November 2, 1909 [sources: C. C. Smith, "A Sketch of the life of Jacob Kenoly," The Missionary Review of the World, v.
+Funding was solicited, and Rundles arrived at the Southern Christian Institute in Edwards, MS on November 2, 1909 [sources: C. C. Smith, "A Sketch of the life of Jacob Kenoly," The Missionary Review of the World, v.
 25 (new series), v.
 35 (old series), January-December 1912, pp. 752-760 [online at Google Books]; and The Life and Work of Jacob Kenoly by C. C. Smith].

-The plan was for James I. Rundles, Sr. to get his education and return to Liberia as a missionary to his people.
-But, Rundles remained in the U.S. He married Bertha B. King from Hermanville, MS [source: Church Street: the Sugar Hill of Jackson Mississippi by G. Sweet and B. Bradley].
-The couple moved to Kentucky where in 1917, James I. Rundles, Sr. was doing missionary work in Crofton, KY, for the Christian Woman's Board of Missions [source: James I. Rundles' WWI Draft Registration Card].
-It was also noted on his registration card that Rundles had served for 4 years as a sergeant in a militia.
+The plan was for Rundles to get his education and return to Liberia as a missionary to his people, but Rundles remained in the U.S. He married Bertha B. King from Hermanville, MS [source: Church Street: the Sugar Hill of Jackson Mississippi, by G. Sweet and B. Bradley].
+The couple moved to Kentucky where, in 1917, Rundles was doing missionary work in Crofton, KY, for the Christian Woman's Board of Missions [source: James I. Rundles' World War I Draft Registration Card].
+It was also noted on his registration card that he had served for four years as a sergeant in a militia.
 He was claiming "exempt" from military service in the U.S. because of his missionary work.
-The couple would return to Mississippi and in Jackson, James I. Rundles was a minister, principal of a school, a business owner, and a community leader [source: James "Jim" Rundles, Jr., "Up and down Farrish Street," @ insurancenews.net, 10/24/2014 [online].
+The couple would return to Mississippi, and in Jackson, James I. Rundles was a minister, principal of a school, a business owner, and a community leader [source: James "Jim" Rundles, Jr., "Up and down Farrish Street," @ insurancenews.net, 10/24/2014 [online].
 James I. Rundles, Sr. was given the birth date of September 14, 1888.
-He was born in Schiffelin, Liberia, according to his WWI Draft Registration Card, and he died around 1930 after returning to Liberia, according to authors Sweet and Bradley.
+He was born in Schiffelin, Liberia, according to his World War I draft registration card, and he died around 1930 after returning to Liberia, according to authors Sweet and Bradley.

-For more information see "Christian Church (Disciples of Christ) in The Kentucky Encyclopedia edited by J. E. Kleber, pp. 186-187; Negro Education: a study of the private and higher schools for colored people in the United States, v.
-1, by the U.S. Office of Education, T. J. Jones; and Christian Church Women by D. B. Hull.
-An early photo image of James I. Rundles, Sr. is in the January 17, 1918 issue of The Christian Century: a journal of religion, v.
-XXV, no. 3 [available at Google Books].
+For more information see "Christian Church (Disciples of Christ) in The Kentucky Encyclopedia, edited by J. E. Kleber, pp. 186-187; Negro Education: a study of the private and higher schools for colored people in the United States, vol. 1, by the U.S. Office of Education, T. J. Jones; and Christian Church Women, by D. B. Hull.
+An early photo image of James I. Rundles, Sr. is in the January 17, 1918 issue of The Christian Century: a journal of religion, vol. XXV, no. 3 [available at Google Books].
 The image caption is "Four of Jacob Kenoly's Boys from Liberia at Southern Christian Institute.
 Left to Right: Peter Dunson, James Rundles, Robert Gooden, and Jerome Freeman."